osprey-lang/ovum/README.md

 ## The aves.tests project

 This pure-Osprey project contains unit tests for the public API of aves.
-It depends on the [`testing.unit`](http://bitbucket.org/Heurlinius/testing.unit) module.
+It depends on the [`testing.unit`][testing.unit] module.
 This project is a work in progress; the vast majority of aves is *not* tested by it.
 However, it will be gradually expanded to cover as much as possible.

 The aves.tests project should be compiled with the following options: